annix8/Take-A-Trip-App/README.md

 # Take-A-Trip-App

-Helps when you travel to a new destination and want to visit all of the notable places there.
+Helps when you are travelling to a new destination and want to visit all of the notable places there.